Guide to Owning a Place You Can Call Your Own

 2. Pin down ideal locations and compare

 At this point, it’s safe to assume that you already have a list of specific wants and needs when it comes to houses you might look at, including ideal locations.
-For example: if being near a body of water counts as a need, don’t jump to house options in San Francisco or Florida too quickly because expenses can vary greatly in bigger cities.
+For example: if being near a body of water counts as a need, don’t jump to house options in San Francisco or Florida too quickly because expenses can vary significantly in bigger cities.

 3. Take a look at your budget